JakeDawkins/jakedawkins.com/content/blog/the-importance-of-unimportant-hobbies.md

 ---
-title: "The Importance of Unimportant Hobbies"
+title: 'The Importance of Unimportant Hobbies'
-type: "WRITING"
+type: 'WRITING'
-date: "2016-00-00" #idk what this should be
+date: '2017-02-01'
-description: "A lesson that I learned a while back about rest and relaxation"
+description: 'A lesson that I learned a while back about rest and relaxation'
 ---

 It sounds counterintuitive, but this bit of advice has impacted me more than most: